 “I like to touch the viewer’s soul with my vibrant colors,” Gockel has said.
 “Often in my paintings I use elements that reflect my challenging past, when as a boy I worked in the coal mines.
 But my purpose is to express my joy in life and to show that we can overcome many obstacles through the expressions of life’s beauties.”

-After spending more than two years in the army, Gockel refocused his attention on the arts and in 1973 he enrolled at the Polytechnic Academy in Munster, Germany.
+After spending more than two years in the army, Gockel refocused his attention on the arts and in 1973 he enrolled at the University of Applied Sciences Münster, Department of Design.
 There, Gockel studied art and design and learned the techniques of lithography and silk-screening.
 Upon graduation, Gockel taught graphic design and typography at the academy.
 In the early 1980s, he decided to focus on his art full-time and in 1983 he and his wife Ingrid founded an art publishing company, Avant Art, which is now a top ranked player in the abstract segment of the market with customers in more than 50 countries worldwide.

 Since 1987, the porcelain, carpet, and sportswear industries have made use of his design work.
 He purchased a mill in 1988 which he uses as a center for graphic printing (serigraphy and etching), thereby expanding his artistic scope.
 As a result of international recognition, distribution points and studios were established in London and Connecticut in 1990.

 During his travels, Gockel had the pleasure of meeting Salvador Dalí and Joan Miró, great sources of artistic inspiration.
 He is also inspired by Kandinsky, Chagall, and Picasso, and he can’t forget the works of Jasper Johns and Jackson Pollock.